 Nearly 50 years later, the stenciled image of a raised, clenched fist became part of the nascent “resistance” tableaux by those who oppose the presidency of Donald Trump.
 It first made a widespread appearance at the massive 2017 Women’s Marches after President Trump’s inauguration.
 The raised fist has some inarguable staying power.

-The “Occupy” movement sprang out of “sit-ins” that occurred across the University of California campuses in 2009 and 2010 in response to tuition raises and budget cuts.
-The banking crash and mortgage crises of the time had done damage to the middle class all around the county, and the response was the “Occupy” movement.
-Protesters called for banking reforms and focused on the wealthiest 1% of Americans, fighting for the rest of the population who were struggling with the call to action “We are the 99%!”) who were struggling to make ends meet.
+The Occupy movement sprang out of sit-ins that occurred across the University of California campuses in 2009 and 2010 in response to tuition raises and budget cuts.
+The banking crash and mortgage crises of the time had done damage to the middle class all around the county, and the response was Occupy movement.
+Protesters called for banking reforms and focused on the wealthiest 1% of Americans, fighting for the rest of the population who were struggling with the call to action “We are the 99%!”

 Encampments of protesters sprung up in Manhattan (Occupy Wall Street started in September 2011), and soon protests were taking place in more than 80 countries and in over 600 American communities.
 Shortly after the encampments emptied several months later, discussion of income inequality and minimum wage became front and center in the national dialogue, due largely to the Occupy movement and its accompanying call to action.